Hive-Academy/roocode-generator/memory-bank/DeveloperGuide.md

 For a more detailed step-by-step breakdown and diagram, see the [System Design section](./TechnicalArchitecture.md#system-design) in the Technical Architecture document.

+### 2.2.
+Project Analysis: Directory Exclusion

+When analyzing the project structure (e.g., by `ProjectAnalyzer` via `StructureHelpers.generateDirectoryTree`), directory exclusion is handled by:

+- Checking directory names against a predefined `SKIP_DIRECTORIES` set (defined in `src/core/analysis/constants.ts`).
+- Skipping directories whose names start with a dot (`.`) (hidden directories).

+This ensures common build artifacts, dependency folders, and version control directories are not included in the structural analysis output (`ProjectContext.structure.directoryTree`), leading to a more accurate and lean project context.

 ## 3. Development Workflow

 ### 3.1.
 Process Overview